AnTulcha/Celbridge/README.md

 3. Run the Celbrifge `.msix` installer.

 > [!NOTE]
 > Celbridge currently runs on Windows only.
-A macOS version is planned, and a Linux version may be possible in future.
+A macOS version is planned, and a Linux version may be possible depending on demand.

 # Installing From Source